-With nearly 24 million Americans suffering from drug abuse annually, it is clear that there is an urgent need for substance abuse treatment that must be fulfilled.
+With nearly 24 million Americans suffering from drug abuse annually, it is clear that there is an urgent need for more faith-based detox and rehab programs that must be fulfilled.
 Once an addict realizes that they have a problem and need help in overcoming this illness, most people think of enrolling in a detox and rehabilitation program.
 For many people, their faith or spirituality are an important and crucial part of their identity and world view, so seeking out a faith-based drug rehab facility makes sense.
 Recovery from addiction is one of the hardest battles to fight, and utilizing the wisdom and comfort of faith or spirituality can help to increase the efficacy of inpatient treatment.

-Why Enroll in a Faith-Based Drug Rehab Program?
+Why Enroll in a Faith-Based Detox and Rehab Program?

 For people of faith, addiction not only causes conflict with societal and familial values, but also with their faith-based values.
 Deciding to attend an inpatient rehab facility that incorporates faith or spirituality based teachings along with respected and effective treatment modalities, addicts can help to heal the inner rift that they may be experiencing between themselves and their faith.
 Some of the most common addictions that people enroll in treatment for include: